Menu

 Letters Probate

-Letters Probate formally recognize that a Will is valid and that an Executor is entitled to deal with the estate.
+Letters Probate are court documents recognizing that a Will is valid.
+They also formally entitle an executor to deal with the estate.

 Letters Probate may not always be needed.
 If the deceased left any real property they are needed.
-Other than that they are needed if the institution, such as a bank, requires them before they release funds to the Executor for distribution.
+They are also needed if an institution, such as a bank, requires them before they release funds to the executor for distribution.

-There is an Application for Probate package available from the Courts of Saskatchewan.
+The Court of King’s Bench for Saskatchewan has an Application for Probate package.
 This package has the forms you need to apply for Letters Probate and shows how they should be filled out.
-The package can only be used when there is a Will that names an Executor and the Will was witnessed by two people.
-Information kits may also be available at your nearest Court of King's Bench.
+It can only be used when there is a Will that names an executor and two people witnessed the Will.

-• Application for Grant of Probate: includes information about the deceased and beneficiaries, the date of death and a request for Probate of the Will.
+• Application for Grant of Probate.
+This includes information about the deceased and beneficiaries, the date of death and a request for probate of the Will.

-• Affidavit of Executor: a document sworn by the Executor that requests Probate from the Court and contains promises by the Executor to properly administer the estate.
+• Affidavit of Executor.
+This is a document sworn by the executor that requests probate from the court.
+It contains promises by the executor to properly administer the estate.

-• Statement of Property: a statement which outlines in detail all the known assets of the deceased which are to be administered by the Executor and their value at the date of death and a statement that lists the description and estimated value of property of the deceased that does not form part of the estate, such as jointly owned property and items payable to a named beneficiary under particular documents, such as life insurance policies, RRSP's and annuities.
+• Statement of Property.
+This is a statement which outlines in detail all the known assets of the deceased, including their value at the date of death.
+It also includes a statement describing and estimating value of property of the deceased that does not form part of the estate.
+This could be things like jointly owned property and items payable to a named beneficiary under particular documents, such as life insurance policies, RRSP's and annuities.

 • Notification to the Public Guardian and Trustee that there are beneficiaries under the age of 18 or dependant adults with an interest in the estate (if applicable).